Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 "We who go forth of nights and see without the slightest discomposure our sister and our wife seized on by a strange man and subjected to violent embraces and canterings ... can scarcely realize the horror which greeted the introduction of this wicked dance."

-The date for Waltz Day, as you might guess, is based on the 3/4 time signature and taking the month/day format as its model!
-Now considered one of the most graceful of couple dances, the waltz (with origins in the suburbs of Vienna and in the alpine region of Austria) initially scandalized the general populace!
-The dance was considered both vulgar and sinful, not only for its closed hold and lilting meter, but because of its early adoption by the dissipated courts of Europe in the late 18th century.
-But by the late 19th century, it reigned supreme as a dance form and even influenced gown styles to take advantage of the swirling motion.
+The horror!!!!
+The date for celebration of this "wicked dance", Waltz Day, is based on the 3/4 time signature and taking the month/day format as its model!
+Now considered one of the most graceful of couple dances, the waltz initially scandalized the general populace and was denounced as both vulgar and sinful, not only for its closed hold and lilting meter, but because of its early adoption by the dissipated courts of Europe in the late 18th century.
+However, by the late 19th century it reigned supreme as a dance form and even influenced gown styles to take advantage of the swirling motion.
 Many familiar waltz tunes can be traced back to simple peasant yodeling melodies, and the original musical form is believed to have been derived from the German Ländler, a dance in triple meter.
 Can you see the 1-2-3 ...
-1-2-3 ... in this beautiful blue tartan's sett?
+1-2-3 ... in this beautiful blue tartan's sett? 🎼

 The date for Waltz Day, based on the 3/4 time signature of what was first considered a scandalous dance because of the closed hold and the lilting meter, has its origins in the suburbs of Vienna and in the alpine region of Austria.
 Many familiar waltz tunes can be traced back to simple peasant yodeling melodies.
 The original musical form is believed to have been derived from the German Ländler, a dance in triple meter.

 Popularized in the courts of Europe (beginning with the allemande hold but eventually changing to the more modern closed hold), the waltz shocked and titillated by its closer hold and rapid turning movements.